Lloyd K. Garrison: New York City public school service

 From 1961 to 1967, Garrison served on the New York City Board of Education, and was its president from 1965 to 1967.
 In 1961, the New York State Legislature enacted legislation dissolving the existing New York City Public Schools school board and establishing a new, nine-member "reform" Board of Education.
 On September 18, 1961, New York City Mayor Robert F. Wagner, Jr. appointed Garrison to be a member of the new board.
 The Board of Education elected Garrison its president and chair on July 21, 1965.

 The 67-year-old Garrison was president of the Board of Education during a time of significant change for New York City public schools.
 In 1961, teachers in the city schools had struck and won the right to form a labor union, and subsequently they elected the United Federation of Teachers to be its collective bargaining representative.
 Major corruption scandals had also rocked the school system, and for the first time the schools revealed that the quality of education in the system had slipped badly at the same time that white flight had taken most high-performing middle-class students out of the system while large numbers of educationally disadvantaged minority and immigrant children entered it.

 Due to his age and declining health, Garrison retired from the Board of Education in the summer of 1967.
 The city's new Mayor, John Lindsay, appointed Garrison to a Mayor's Advisory Panel on the Decentralization of the New York City Schools.
 The Advisory Panel recommended extensive devolution of control over the city's public schools to locally elected neighborhood school boards.
 One locally controlled board in the Ocean Hill-Brownsville neighborhood began violating the union's contract in order to bring in a new teaching staff.
 This led to three strikes which engulfed the entire city school system.
 The devolution experiment ended after the strikes.
 The result was not unsurprising.
 Garrison had chaired a highly structured public hearing on devolution in 1966.
-After a local African American woman attempted to speak (even though she was not the witness list), Garrison ruled her out of order—causing the hearing to dissolve into a near-riot which required police (and for Garrison and the other Board members to scurry out a back door for their own safety).
+After a local African American woman attempted to speak (even though she was not on the witness list), Garrison ruled her out of order—causing the hearing to dissolve into a near-riot which required police (and for Garrison and the other Board members to scurry out a back door for their own safety).